edwin-finance/docs/core-concepts/how-edwin-works.md

 ### For DeFi Protocols
 Protocols can integrate with Edwin through:
 - Implementation of protocol type interfaces
-- Provider system adaptation
 - SDK integration

 ## Technical Implementation

-Edwin is built with TypeScript, offering:
-- Modern development experience
+Edwin is an open-source TypeScript library that enables:
+- Extensibility to all protocols
-- Easy integration with existing TypeScript/JavaScript projects
+- Easy integration with existing frameworks
-- Comprehensive type definitions for all interfaces
+- Community driven development